-In the special case of the functionality $\mathcal{F}{PKE}$ for publickey encryption, a solution was proposed in [14]: keep all machines polynomial per activation, and quantify only over environments $\mathcal{Z}$ that guarantee a polynomial total running time of the complete protocol run (with both $\pi$ and $\tau$ ).
-However, for other functionalities which may play "ping-pong" with the ideal-model adversary, this notion would disallow any environment.
+In the special case of the functionality \mathcal{F}{PKE} for public-key encryption, a solution was proposed in [18]: keep all machines polynomial per activation, and quantify only over honest users H that guarantee a polynomial total running time of the complete protocol run (with both π and τ).
+However, their definition was especially adapted to the special case of \mathcal{F}{PKE} and did not specify a general solution to the problem of modelling computational security of arbitrary protocols.

-A similar approach was later used in [8]: here, all machines are polynomial per activation in the maximum of the security parameter and the input length; however, environment and adversary are strictly polynomially bounded.
-In this situation, an environment is no longer able to flood (and thereby disable) the dummy parties with wrong inputs; yet, $\mathcal{Z}$ may still "kill" the ideal-model adversary.
+A similar approach was later used in [11]: here, all machines are polynomial per activation in the maximum of the security parameter and the total length of all messages from the environment; however, environment and adversary are strictly polynomially bounded.
+In this situation, an environment is no longer able to flood (and thereby disable) the dummy parties with wrong inputs; yet, \mathcal{Z} may still "exhaust" the ideal-model adversary.
+Furthermore, their model does not allow a party to run in polynomial time in the length of the incoming messages from other parties, in particular, a protocol party that receives a ciphertext, decrypts it, and then outputs it would not be polynomial in the sense of [11].